TheZoroForce240/CNE-GPU-Modchart-Framework/README.md

 ## Getting Started

-Start by copying the data and shaders folders into your CNE mod or assets folder
+Start by copying the assets folder into your CNE mod or assets folder (You don't need to include the songs folder since it just contains examples)

 Then, inside of your own script, setup something like this:
 ```haxe